When researching high-quality sheets, you’ve probably heard the term “thread count” being thrown around a lot.

 Linens are rougher to the touch due to the lower thread counts and the thicker ply yarns used to weave linen together.

 Linen is beneficial due to being hypoallergenic, durable and long-lasting and a great environmentally friendly option.
 If you think linen sheets are more your speed, give the Ecosa Flax Linen Bedding a look!

 Polyester is a popular choice for bedding since it costs much less than other materials.

 The material is synthetic and is designed to be extremely thin compared to other woven threads.

 Due to its thinness, manufacturers usually market polyester sheets as having a high thread count, which is essentially true.
 Still, polyesters don’t have the same high thread count effect as in cotton and other natural materials.

 Polyester is also commonly used in microfiber materials, which are very lightweight and highly effective at wicking away sweat and moisture away from the body.

-Although not as common, bamboo sheets have been rising in popularity recently due to many of its properties that aren't seen in other sheet materials.
+Although not as common, bamboo sheets have been rising in popularity recently due to many of their properties that aren’t seen in other sheet materials.

 If you haven’t heard of bamboo being used for bed sheets, duvet covers or pillowcases, check out Ecosa’s line of 100% Organic Bamboo Sheets.